-- THE THIRD CONGRESS OF THE PLA.

-THE DIRECTIVE ON ACCELERATING

-THE COLLECTIVIZATION OF AGRICULTURE

-The Revisionist Course of the 20th Congress

-of the Communist Party of the Soviet

-Union, 209.
-Defeat the Attempts to Revise

-the Line of the PLA, 215.
-The Determination of the Party to Continue its MarxistLeninist Course, 219.
-2nd Five-Year Plan
+1. - THE THIRD CONGRESS OF THE PLA.
+THE DIRECTIVE ON ACCELERATING THE COLLECTIVIZATION OF AGRI-208 CULTURE The Revisionist Course of the 20th Congress of the Communist Party of the Soviet Union, 209.
+Defeat the Attempts to Revise the Line of the PLA, 215.
+The Determination of the Party to Continue its Marxist-Leninist Course, 219, 2nd Five-Year Plan Directives, 224.
+2. - THE STRUGGLE OF THE PLA AGAINST MODERN REVISIONISM - THE MAIN INTERNATIONAL DANGER IN THE COMMUNIST MOVEMENT 227The Revival of Revisionism in the International Communist Movement, 227.
+Revolutionary Internationalist Stand of the

-Directives, 224.

-- 2. THE STRUGGLE OF THE PLA AGAINST MODERN REVISIONISM THE MAIN DANGER IN THE INTERNATIONAL COMMUNIST MOVEMENT

-The Revival of Revisionism in the International Communist Movement, 227.
-Revolutionary Internationalist Stand of the PLA, 232.
+PLA: 232.

-3. - THE STRUGGLE OF THE PARTY FOR THE ESTABLISHMENT OF SOCIALIST RELATIONS IN THE COUNTRYSIDE AND FOR THE FULFILMENT OF THE SECOND FIVE-YEAR PLAN The Work for the Mass Collectivization of Agriculture, 248.
+3. - THE STRUGGLE OF THE PARTY FOR THE ESTABLISHMENT OF SOCIALIST RELATIONS IN THE COUNTRYSIDE AND FOR THE FULFILMENT OF THE SECOND FIVE-YEAR PLAN

+The Work for the Mass Collectivization of Agriculture, 248.
 The Mobilization of the Masses for the Exploitation of the Internal Reserves, 253.
 Collectivization of Agriculture Generally completed, 256.
 The 2nd Five-Year Plan Fulfilled Ahead of Schedule, 264.

-4. - CRITICISM OF THE REVISIONIST VIEW.
-POINTS AND THE SPLITTING ACTIVI-TY OF THE SOVIET LEADERS International Revisionism Spreads Further.
-269. Uncompromising Fight to Expose and Destroy Modern Revisionism, 271.
-The PLA's Principled Marxist-Leninist Stand at the the Second Moscow Meeting, 282,
+4. - CRITICISM OF THE REVISIONIST VIEW-POINTS AND THE SPLITTING ACTIVITY OF THE SOVIET LEADERS International Revisionism Spreads Further, 269.
+Uncompromising Fight to Expose and Destroy Modern Revisionism, 271.
+The PLA's Principled Marxist-Leninist Stand at the Bucharest Meeting, 275.

-Bucharest Meeting, 275.
 The Firm Stand of the PLA towards the Attacks of the Soviet Leadership, 278.
-The PLA's Criticism of the Khrushchevite Revisionists at
+The PLA's Criticism of the Khrushchevite Revisionists at the Second Moscow Meeting, 282.